-To find cpu performance bottlenecks by line of code, there is package called line profiler cProfile
+• To find cpu performance bottlenecks by line of code, there are packages like line_profiler and scalene.

+cProfile

 - Use cProfile or profile to know in which functions your script spends its time. - You usually do this on a smaller but representative case. - The code should be reasonably modular, i.e., with separate functions for different tasks, for cProfile to be useful.